Children's Hospital is part of the UPMC family.

 From start to finish, the liver biopsy itself normally takes about ten minutes.
 You will have to lie in bed for a few hours after it is over, however.
 During this time, your doctor will monitor you to make sure no internal bleeding or other complications occur.
 Outpatients usually leave the hospital after four to six hours.

-You should have a family member or friend come with you, so he or she can drive you home after the liver biopsy.
+If you are of driving age, you should have a family member or friend come with you, so he or she can drive you home after the liver biopsy recovery.
 You will probably feel tired, not quite up to doing things that require a lot of concentration or physical effort.
 In fact, it's a good idea to just relax at home for the rest of the day.

 Learn more about other Liver Transplant Procedures.